 What should I bring to the appointment?

 For your first appointment, please bring a photo ID and your insurance card along with a list of any medications you're taking, including over-the-counter medications.
 You should also bring any medical records you can provide, including slides or test results from other clinics.

 For future appointments, please provide updated medical and insurance information.

 How do I request a prescription refill or contact a nurse from the clinic?

-Call the clinic at 501-661-7910, or you can request prescription refills during your appointment.
+To refill a prescription, please ask your pharmacy to send an eScribe request to our clinic, or you can request a refill during your appointment.
 If you originally filled your prescription at the UAMS Outpatient Pharmacy, you can also refill your prescription online.

 To speak to a nurse, call the clinic at 501-661-7910.